LaNsHoR/html-css-builder/README.md

 builder.CSS( style )

-// so now I can use myClass in my components builder.HTML( 'div', { className:'myClass' } )
+// so now I can use myClass in your components builder.HTML( 'div', { className:'myClass' } )
 ```